 You can cook beef tendon in a slow cooker by covering with water and cooking on low for 10 hours.
 Or you can simmer on the stovetop.
 To simmer, place the beef tendon in the pot with enough water to cover and then place a tight-fitting lid on your pot.
 When using this method, be prepared to cook the beef tendon for about 7 hours and you'll need to check it periodically to remove any new residue that forms.
 If you have a pressure cooker (like the Instant Pot), you can add about 10 cups of water and add the tendon for 80 to 100 minutes, depending on how chewy you want it to be.
 Don't throw out the broth it cooked in—save it to add to soup and stews.

 Simply put, beef tendon tastes beefy.
 It has a mild beef flavor and a gelatinous texture, but it's full of depth with a mouthfeel similar to pork belly.
 The key is cooking it long enough to make it tender and seasoning it well.

 Beef tendon is often used in Asian soups and stews, lending the dish a real depth of flavor.
 It can be discarded after making the broth or sliced and added to the finished dish.
 You can add it to pho or any beef stew.

 - Old-Fashioned Beef Stew

 - Pho Bo Soup (Vietnamese Beef Noodle Soup)

 Where to Buy Beef Tendon

-You likely won't find beef tendon in a supermarket, although Asian markets, including H-Mart, sometimes carry it.
-If you have a local butcher shop in your area, chances are they'll have it, or you can request it.
+You likely won't find beef tendon in a supermarket, although Asian markets, such as H-Mart, sometimes carry it.
+If you have a local butcher shop in your area, chances are they'll have it, especially if you call ahead and request it.
 Beef tendon is also available online from farmers and sometimes farmers markets, depending on the meat vendors' practices.
-Expect to pay about $9.99 per pound or more.
+It is sold per pound and can sometimes be found frozen.